sai-tarun-tavva/resume-ls/README.md

-# 🛠️ RSuite: Comprehensive Talent Management Solution
+# 🧠 Recruit Smarter: Comprehensive Talent Management Solution

+> **Note:** Formerly known as RSuite (Resume Suite)

-Welcome to the RSuite project – a robust suite of tools developed to streamline your hiring and onboarding workflows.
-Built for Logisoft, RSuite aims to improve efficiency in managing resumes, onboarding new candidates, conducting automated interviews, and enhancing resume quality to improve ATS scores.
+Transforms your hiring process with our AI-powered suite.
+Seamlessly manages candidates, automates interviews, and makes data-driven decisions.
+Built for Logisoft, **R**ecruit**S**marter aims to improve efficiency in managing resumes, onboarding new candidates, conducting automated interviews, enhancing resume quality to improve ATS scores, bridging sales and recruitment, and analyzing website content.

-This documentation provides an overview of the features in RInsight, ROnboard, RSpark, and RQuest – the core tools of RSuite.
+This documentation provides an overview of the features in RGlint, RHatch, RSpark, RQuest, RForge, and RNexus – the core tools of this application.

-- 🔍 **RInsight**: Smart resume parsing and candidate management.
+- 🔍 **RGlint** (formerly RGlint): Smart resume parsing and candidate management.
-- 📋 **ROnboard**: Efficient candidate onboarding system.
+- 📋 **RHatch** (formerly RHatch): Efficient candidate onboarding system.
 - ⚡ **RSpark**: AI-powered resume optimization.
 - 🎯 **RQuest**: Automated interview system with AI-generated questions.
+- ⚙️ **RForge**: Dual-purpose platform for recruiting and sales collaboration.
+- 🔗 **RNexus**: Website analysis and content extraction tool.

 ### Backend and Data Processing

-> **Note:** This project focuses primarily on the user interface (UI) of RSuite, but the frontend interacts with various backend services via API calls to manage and process data.
+> **Note:** This project focuses primarily on the user interface (UI) of **R**ecruit**S**marter, but the frontend interacts with various backend services via API calls to manage and process data.

 #### API Interactions

-The RSuite application communicates with backend services through a set of API calls to handle various operations such as:
+This application communicates with backend services through a set of API calls to handle various operations such as:

 - **Candidate Data Management**: The UI interfaces with the backend to retrieve, update, and manage candidate data, including their personal information, employment history, and educational background.
-- **AI Services**: RSuite integrates with AI-powered services like **OpenAI** (and potentially **Gemini AI** in the future) to provide features like resume analysis, suggestions for resume improvement, keyword matching, and interview question generation.
+- **AI Services**: **R**ecruit**S**marter integrates with AI-powered services like **OpenAI**, **GeminiAI** and **LLama** to provide features like resume analysis, suggestions for resume improvement, keyword matching, and interview question generation.
+- **Website Analysis**: Backend services handle website scraping and content analysis for RNexus functionality.
+- **Form Processing**: Manages form submissions and data processing for both recruiting and sales operations in RForge.

 The frontend sends requests to the backend, which processes and returns the relevant data to be displayed on the UI.
 While this project doesn't include the backend implementation, it relies heavily on external services (e.g., OpenAI for resume analysis and interview questions) to enrich the user experience.